ekoca/JsonSchemaGenerator/README.md

 To run project:

-* Checkout project
+* Clone this project
 * Run the main method of JsonSchemaGenerator class
-* See output and folders called "schema-responses and schema-jsons"
+* Take a look at folders called "schema-responses and schema-jsons"
-* That's it :)
+* See the json schemas for input classes

 TODO:
 * Make this to gradle project

+Hint:
+* Use jenkins to build schemas

 Sample json schemas: